Kengaroo92/amortization-calculator/README.md

 # Features
 **Comparative Analysis**: With the help of Loan Rocket, you can compare the loan schemes offered by different banks and calculate how much money can be saved by opting for a particular bank.

-**Loot Out for Options**: To find out the total mortgage cost, the loan applicant can enter different loan amounts, tenures and rates of interest in the online calculator to assess various payment options.
+**Look Out for Options**: To find out the total mortgage cost, the loan applicant can enter different loan amounts, tenures and rates of interest in the online calculator to assess various payment options.

 **Repayment Scenarios**: Loan Rocket can be used by an applicant to get the result on the basis of their payment schedules by entering the details such as monthly payments, interest rates, and loan tenure.